 Please do not ask to see a doctor out of hours unless you genuinely cannot wait until the surgery re-opens.

-The Urgent Care Centre offers non-emergency care for walk-in patients who have minor illnesses and injuries that need urgent attention.
+If the practice is closed you can visit the Urgent Care Centre which offers non-emergency care for walk-in patients who have minor illnesses and injuries that need urgent attention.
 The Urgent Care Centre is staffed with GPs and nurse practitioners 24 hours a day, 7 days a week.

 Some of the conditions treated here include:

 - Fever and raised temperatures

 - Cuts and scrapes

 The Urgent Care Centre is based at Russells Hall Hospital, Pensnett Road, Dudley, DY1 2HQ and is accessed via the Emergency Department.

 Accident and Emergency services should only be used for life threatening emergencies and accidents that cannot be routinely dealt with in general practice.